Saint-Paul station (Paris Metro)

-Saint-Paul (Le Marais) (/fr/) is a station on Paris Métro Line 1, close to the Rue Saint-Paul.
-It serves the neighbourhood of Le Marais, known for its Jewish and gay communities, and fine town houses.
+Saint-Paul (Le Marais) (/fr/) is a station on Line 1 of the Paris Métro, close to Rue Saint-Paul.
+It serves the neighbourhood of the Marais (Le Marais), known for its Jewish and gay communities, and fine townhouses (hôtels particuliers).

-The Jewish quarter is called Pletzl and is located around the Rue des Rosiers.
-The Place des Vosges and the Lycée Charlemagne are nearby.
+Nearby are the Musée Carnavalet, the Jewish quarter Pletzl around the Rue des Rosiers, the Lycée Charlemagne, as well as the Place des Vosges (also served by Chemin Vert station), accessible through the garden of the Hôtel de Sully.

 History

-The station was opened on 6 August 1900, 18 days after trains began running on the original section of line 1 between Porte de Vincennes and Porte Maillot on 19 July 1900.
+The station was opened on 6 August 1900, 18 days after trains began running on the original section of Line 1 between Porte de Vincennes and Porte Maillot on 19 July 1900.

 The station is subtitled Le Marais because of its location in the south-central part of the Marais district, so called because of its location in a former marshy area.

 During the First World War, on the night of 12 to 13 April 1918, German Gotha aircraft bombed the area around the station.

 The corridors were modernised towards the end of the 1950s by the installation of sand-coloured tiles on the jambs, while the platforms were among the first in the network to receive metal camber.
 Like the majority of the stations on line 1 between May 1963 and December 1964, the platforms were extended to 90 metres by means of a crypt at their eastern end, in order to accommodate six-car trains to cope with the significant chronic overloading of the above-mentioned line since the post-war period.

 The metal camber was later be replaced by flat white ceramic tiles on the walls, two specific suspended light strips surrounded by metal slats, as well as green Motte style seats.
 Until 2007, this special layout was complemented by shop windows used as advertising spaces by local shopkeepers and as display cases on various themes for contemporary designers and creators.

 In 2009, the renovation work as part of the full automation of line 1 led to the disappearance of these facilities, including the windows, in favour of a return to the traditional bevelled white tiles.
 The station's platforms were raised on the weekend of April 4 and 5, 2009 to accommodate platform screen doors, which were installed in November 2010.